 Data-Driven Modeling of Social Perception

 Data-driven modeling of social impressions (Jack & Schyns 2017) can identify the visual information responsible for these impressions (e.g., an impression of competence) with little prior assumptions as to what facial features matter.
 Some of the features that matter reflect stereotypes prevalent in society.
-In my recent work (Oh, Buck, & Todorov, under review), I showed that masculinity is one of the main ingredients of impressions of competence.
+In my recent work (Oh, Buck, & Todorov, in press), I showed that masculinity is one of the main ingredients of impressions of competence.
 This gender stereotype was not apparent because competence impressions are strongly correlated with facial attractiveness, which tends to be negatively correlated with masculinity.
 Taking advantage of the computational nature of the models of impressions, we built a model of competence that can manipulate perceived competence while controlling for attractiveness.
 This model removes the strong halo effect on competence impressions and shows that competent-looking faces are more masculine.
 This line of research not only identifies the visual information that affects social impressions but also uncovers hidden stereotype biases in these impressions.